NHilder/xlr/README.md

 # xlr

-xlr is designed to help build summary tables with complex survey data, and export data to Excel.
+xlr is designed to help build summary tables with complex survey data, and export data to `Excel`.
 It includes functions to easily make cross-tabulations, work with multiple response data, and question blocks.
 It supports labelled data that can be generated from the popular survey platform Qualtrics.

-It makes exporting data from Excel easier.
+It makes exporting data from `Excel` easier.
 It is a easier to use wrapper around [openxlsx](https://ycphs.github.io/openxlsx/).
-It supports tables with footnotes, headers, and generating table of contents in Excel documents.
-It is not fully featured, but designed to be used when you are moving either statistical summaries or tables from R into Excel.
+It supports tables with footnotes, headers, and generating table of contents in `Excel` documents.
+It is not fully featured, but designed to be used when you are moving either statistical summaries or tables from R into `Excel`.

 This package is designed to work seamlessly with [tidyverse](https://www.tidyverse.org/) family of functions.